 - (a) development and implementation of a professional development plan - (b) one in-practice visit from a medical educator - (c) one medical record review (or approved alternate audit of medical practice) - (d) learning group attendance minimum of six out of eight (normally comprised of six two-hour meetings) per year - (e) maintaining a relationship with an appropriate general practice Fellow as mentor.
 This relationship should comprise a minimum of four meetings with a minimum of eight hours of interaction per year.
-Meetings must be documented on registrar's online dashboard via the College website.
+Meetings must be documented on registrar's online dashboard via the College website - (f) at least one Hauora Māori case reflection.